 The golf course is currently served by Xenia Rural Water Association and the entire golf course property is within the Xenia service territory.
-An agreement has been reached in principle with Xenia, but will need to be finalized prior to final plat approval.
-The agreement allows the new development to be served by Xenia, but ensures future transition of customers to the City.
-Upon annexation and when City water is brought to the site, the homes will then become customers of Ames and these properties will no longer be served by Xenia.
-The draft agreement has an exception for the existing golf course, since it is an existing Xenia customer, that it can remain a Xenia customer after annexation.
-Hydrants to serve the development, including the existing club house, will be installed to City specifications to ensure that fire protection will meet City standards for future service.
+An agreement with Xenia needs to be finalized that allows the new development to be served by Xenia but ensures future transition of customers to the City.
+Upon annexation and when City water is brought to the site, the homes will then become customers of the Ames water service and these properties will no longer be in the Xenia service territory.
+The golf course, since it is an existing Xenia customer, can remain a Xenia customer after annexation.
+Hydrants to serve the development, including the existing club house, will be installed to City specifications to ensure that fire protection will meet City standards.